 Did you know that nearly everything on Earth—you, your computer, all the plants and animals, even the weather—gets its energy from the Sun?
 The Earth is a solar-powered planet, meaning light from the Sun travels towards Earth where it is absorbed by the surface and reemitted in the form of heat radiation.
 This energy exchange is what keeps the planet warm and lets it support life.

 So, what do you think would happen if you could dim or block out the Sun like you can a desk lamp?
-For those of you at the right time and place later this summer, nature is providing an exciting opportunity to do just that!
+For those of you at the right time and place later in 2023 and 2024, nature is providing two exciting opportunities to do just that!

-If you’ve ever wanted to do an experiment where you could dim or turn off the Sun the way you can a desk lamp, nature is providing a rare opportunity on July 2, 2019.
+If you’ve ever wanted to do an experiment where you could dim or turn off the Sun the way you can a desk lamp, nature is providing some upcoming opportunities.
 What solar powered protocols will you be watching?

-SAFETY NOTE: The ONLY time it is safe to look directly at the Sun without eye protection is during the brief window of complete totality when the Sun’s disk is completely obscured by the Moon.
+Important: The only time it is safe to look directly at the Sun without eye protection is during the brief window of complete totality when the Sun’s disk is completely obscured by the Moon.
 At all other times, please be sure to view the eclipse through safe lenses, either through filters on a telescope or by using eclipse glasses.
-The safest way to observe the eclipse is by using indirect methods.
+The Sun is never completely blocked by the Moon during an annular solar eclipse.
+Therefore, during an annular eclipse, it is never safe to look directly at the Sun without specialized eye protection designed for solar viewing.
+You can also use an indirect viewing method, such as a pinhole projector.
 For more information, please visit this NASA eclipse safety page.